-Most existing machine unlearning~(MU) methods ~\citep{zhang2024forget, fan2023salun, heng2023selective, kumari2023ablating, gandikota2023erasing, lyu2024one, lu2024mace, zhao2024separable} have been designed primarily to target the erasure of a single concept.
-The fine-tuning methods~\citep{zhang2024forget, fan2023salun, kumari2023ablating, gandikota2023erasing} achieve concept erasure by fine-tuning either the entire U-Net or specifically the cross-attention layers in diffusion models.
-In contrast, training-free methods such as weight editing~\citep{chavhan2024conceptprune} and Elastic Weight Consolidation ~\citep{heng2023selective} erase concepts without fine-tuning.
-However, these single-concept unlearning methods struggle in real-world scenarios involving multiple, interrelated concepts.
-When applied sequentially to erase multiple concepts, these methods either cause the model to re-acquire previously forgotten concepts or degrade its generative quality.
+Most existing machine unlearning (MU) methods~\citep{zhang2024forget, fan2023salun, heng2023selective, kumari2023ablating, gandikota2023erasing, lyu2024one, lu2024mace, zhao2024separable, xiao2025efficient} are primarily designed to erase single concepts.
+Fine-tuning-based methods~\citep{zhang2024forget, fan2023salun, kumari2023ablating, gandikota2023erasing} achieve concept erasure by updating the cross-attention layers of diffusion models.
+In contrast, training-free approaches, such as weight editing~\citep{chavhan2024conceptprune} and Elastic Weight Consolidation~\citep{heng2023selective}, remove concepts without fine-tuning.
+However, these single-concept unlearning methods struggle in real-world scenarios involving multiple concepts.
+When applied sequentially, they often cause the model to re-acquire forgotten concepts or suffer degraded generative quality.

-To achieve complete multi-concept unlearning, SPM~\citep{lyu2024one} and MACE~\citep{lu2024mace} employ either a low-capacity adapter or LoRA weight merging to erase multiple concepts.
-Meanwhile, ESD~\citep{gandikota2023erasing} removes concept combinations via an LLM-derived concept graph and adversarial feature decoupling, and SepME~\citep{zhao2024separable} erases concepts through residual extraction and cross-attention nullspace decomposition.
-Furthermore, UCE~\citep{gandikota2024unified} performs a closed-form edit of cross-attention weights to erase target concepts.
-Despite the promising progress of existing multi-concept unlearning methods, they still face the following two major challenges:\ ~\emph{(i)} Existing methods either degrade the model’s generative performance after unlearning or fail to remove all target concepts effectively, and thus cannot strike a satisfactory balance between unlearning efficacy and generation quality. ~\emph{(ii)} Most of these methods require fine-tuning and are therefore highly sensitive to hyperparameters, causing complex tuning, increased computational cost, and a higher risk of overfitting to specific datasets.
+To achieve multi-concept unlearning, SPM~\citep{lyu2024one} and MACE~\citep{lu2024mace} employ low-capacity adapters or LoRA weight merging to erase multiple concepts.
+Meanwhile, ESD~\citep{gandikota2023erasing} removes concept combinations via an LLM-derived concept graph and adversarial feature decoupling, while SepME~\citep{zhao2024separable} erases concepts through residual extraction and cross-attention nullspace decomposition.
+Furthermore, UCE~\citep{gandikota2024unified} performs a closed-form edit of cross-attention weights to remove concepts.
+Despite this progress, existing multi-concept unlearning methods still face two major challenges: \emph{(i)} they either degrade generative performance after unlearning or fail to fully remove all target concepts, limiting the balance between unlearning efficacy and generation quality; \emph{(ii)} most methods rely on fine-tuning and are thus sensitive to hyperparameters, leading to complex tuning, increased computational cost, and a risk of overfitting.